Creative choices can ensure your message is received successfully. ~TjD

 Leave your notes, walk away, walk back, glide past checking your notes as you pass by, refresh your memory, then lead your audience further into your Presentation, with Confidence.
 The Music Stand: one more “tool” for your Speaker’s Toolbox.

-Watch, Learn, Emulate, Speak Creatively
+Watch, Learn, Emulate, Move Creatively

-“Performance of Speaking“© is a Learnable Program
+“Performance of Speaking“© is a Program

-of Speaking Skills.
+of Communication Skills.